-- In a medium bowl, whisk together flour, chai spice (all of the spices mixed together,) baking powder, baking soda, and salt.
+- In a medium bowl, whisk together flour, chai spice, baking powder, baking soda, and salt.
 Set aside

 - In a large bowl, combine melted butter and sugar.
 Mix together on medium speed for 2 minutes until thickened.
 Add eggs one at a time, mixing until blended between each one.
 Add vanilla and blend well.

 - Add the buttermilk and flour mixture in alternate additions, beginning and ending with flour.
 Mix until just combined – don’t overmix.

 - Divide batter into cake pans and bake 15-20 minutes.
 When done, allow to cool in pan 5 minutes before removing to cooling rack.

 - When the cake is cooled, pull ice cream out of the freezer and allow it to warm up for 5-10 minutes, until it's malleable.
 Spray the inside of a 3-quart bowl with cooking spray, then line with plastic wrap, pressing it flush against the interior of the bowl.

 - Using a 6-inch plate, cut a round out of one layer of the cake and press it into the bottom of the bowl.
 Transfer the entire half gallon of ice cream into the bowl and press down, evening out the surface.
 Place the second 8-inch cake layer on top.